jacopoMauro/dm874/final_project_guidelines.md

 ### Structure

-The structure of the individual report is free.
+The structure below is a guideline for the project.
-The student is asked to:
+The student is asked to structure the text in sections.
+Sections (or clearly marked paragraphs) should:
 * state the individual contribution given to the project,
-* describe how the tasks have been divided among the members, how the communication between the members have been organized, how possible team organization problems have been dealt with,
+* describe how the tasks have been divided among the members
+* describe how the communication between the members have been organized
+* describe team organization problems, if any and how they have been dealt with,
-* elaborate on what did go well beyond what planned, what are you particularly proud about the project outcome,
+* elaborate on what did go well beyond what planned: what are you particularly proud about the project outcome,
 * elaborate on what did not go as planned, why, what can be done to avoid the same problems in the future,
+* what are the main technical takeaway tips learned during the execution of the project,
-* what are the main takeaway tips learned during the execution of the project.
+* what are the main organizational takeaway tips learned during the execution of the project.

 ## Discussion

-The students can attend an oral discussion to clarify some points on the project.
+The students will have an oral discussion to clarify some points on the project.
+The discussion will be structured as a 10 minutes demo presentation and a 10-20 minutes of questions and answers.